 The project area is out of attainment for ozone, PM10, and PM2.5.
 Construction and operation of cumulative projects will further degrade the local air quality, as well as the air quality of the South Coast Air Basin.
 The greatest cumulative impact on the quality of regional air cell will be the incremental addition of pollutants mainly from increased traffic volumes from residential, commercial, and industrial development and the use of heavy equipment and trucks associated with the construction of these projects.
 Air quality will be temporarily degraded during construction activities that occur separately or simultaneously.
 However, in accordance with the SCAQMD methodology, projects that do not exceed the SCAQMD criteria or can be mitigated to less than criteria levels are not significant and do not add to the overall cumulative impact.
-This applies to TACs as well, as the SCAQMD does not have any cumulative TAC thresholds; therefore, projects that do not exceed the SCAQMD TAC threshold criteria or can be mitigated to less than criteria levels are not significant and be mitigated to less than criteria levels are not significant and so not add to the overall cumulative impact.
-This applies to TACs as well, as the SCAQMD TAC threshold criteria or can be mitigated to less than criteria levels are not significant and a cumulative to less than criteria levels are not add to the overall cumulative impact.
+This applies to TACs as well, as the SCAQMD does not have any cumulative TAC thresholds; therefore, projects that do not exceed the SCAQMD TAC threshold criteria or can be mitigated to less than criteria levels are not significant and do not add to the overall cumulative impact.
 A significant impact may occur if a project would add a cumulatively considerable contribution of a federal or state non-attainment pollutant.